 Make Friends with Fiber

-You've probably heard fiber helps with weight loss.
+You've probably heard that fiber is good for your body.
 Did you also know it helps reduce risk of heart disease, high blood pressure and diabetes?
 Veggies, fruits, whole grains, beans and nuts are packed with this heart-healthy nutrient, so dig in!

 Quick Tip: To make sure your family is getting enough fiber, fill half your plates with veggies and fruits.
 Choose whole grains, like 100% whole wheat bread, oatmeal and brown rice.
 Try beans as an addition or substitute for meat at meals.
 And snack on a handful of unsalted nuts a few times each week.